Dmitri9149/Docker-container-for-Links-with-PostgreSQL/README.md

 Within container you may do :
 $linx
-to start the interctive environment.
+to start the interactive session within container.
 With
 $linx --config=config
 you may start interactive session within container and test the database created.
 See the session below.